adminion/freebox-finder/README.md

 freebox-finder
 ==============

-Find / List free boxes in your area by location or category
+Find / List free boxes by location or category